jsksxs360/prompt-event-coref-emnlp2023/README.md

-# CorefPrompt: Prompt-based Event Coreference Resolver
+# CorefPrompt: A Prompt-based Event Coreference Resolver

 This code was used in the paper:

 "[CorefPrompt: Prompt-based Event Coreference Resolution by Measuring Event Type and Argument Compatibilities](https://arxiv.org/abs/2310.14512)"
 Sheng Xu, Peifeng Li and Qiaoming Zhu.
 EMNLP 2023.

-A simple prompt-based model implemented in PyTorch for resolving within-document event coreference.
+A simple prompt-based model for predicting event pair coreferences.
 The model was trained and evaluated on the KBP corpus.

 ![main](CorefPrompt.jpg)

-We first utilize a prefix template $\mathcal{T}\_{pre}$ to inform PTM what to focus on when encoding, then mark event types and arguments by inserting anchor templates $\mathcal{T}\_{anc}$ around event mentions, and finally demonstrate the reasoning process of ECR using an inference template $\mathcal{T}\_{inf}$ which introduces two auxiliary prompt tasks, event-type compatibility and argument compatibility.
+It first utilizes a prefix template $\mathcal{T}\_{pre}$ to inform the pre-trained model what to focus on when encoding, then marks event types and arguments by inserting anchor templates $\mathcal{T}\_{anc}$ around event mentions, and finally demonstrates the reasoning process of coreference prediction using an inference template $\mathcal{T}\_{inf}$ which introduces two auxiliary prompt tasks, event-type compatibility and argument compatibility.

 ## Set up

-Set up a Python virtual environment and install packages using the `requirements` file:
+Set up a Python virtual environment and install packages using the *requirements* file:

 ```bash
 conda create -n corefprompt python=3.9